Ruin Is the Road to Transformation…So What Are You Waiting For?

 No Time Except for Writing

 Jack London was too busy living his stories to have sat around and kibitzed online.
-Fitzgerald and Hemingway knew each other and were friends in Paris in the 20s.
-They certainly drank together and partied till the wee hours.
+Fitzgerald and Hemingway knew each other and were friends in Paris in the 1920s.
+They drank together and partied till the wee hours.
 It’s what many of the great writers did back then.
 When they weren’t partying or off on an adventure, they were hunkered down in front of their typewriters or pencils/pads, scratching away at novels now considered some of the greatest literary works.
 Would/could a FB group have improved on that?
 Or are writers in the 21st century more insecure or more reliant on others’ opinions?
 Is that insecurity a result or side effect of SM?
 Or is the thought of toiling away, all alone, too frightening?
-Do we really NEED someone else’s input to craft a great story?
+Do we really NEED someone else’s input (outside of an editor) to craft a great story?

 Social, To a Degree